Configuration Export and Import

 • Data Security license

-Enterprise Data Loss Prevention (E-DLP) configuration export and import provides data security administrators the ability to manage Enterprise DLP configurations across different environments.
+Enterprise Data Loss Prevention (E-DLP) configuration export and import enables you to manage Enterprise DLP configurations across different environments.
 You can use Enterprise DLP configuration export and import to:

 • Implement more rigorous change management processes for your data security policy.

-• Migrate your Enterprise DLP configuration from a test to production environment to test and validate configurations changes thoroughly.
+• Migrate your Enterprise DLP configuration from a test to production environment to test and validate configuration changes thoroughly.

-For example, data security administrators can use a dedicated lab Enterprise DLP tenant to develop and test changes to your organization's data security policy.
-Once your data security administrators validate the efficacy of these changes, they can export lab Enterprise DLP tenant configuration and import it to your production Enterprise DLP tenant.
+For example, you can use a dedicated lab Enterprise DLP tenant to develop and test changes to your organization's data security policy.
+Once you validate the efficacy of these changes, you can export your lab Enterprise DLP tenant configuration and import it to your production Enterprise DLP tenant.
 This process helps reduce the risk of unintended data leakage in the live environment.

 • Export known good Enterprise DLP configuration as a backup if you need to restore your data security policy.

-This enables your organization to avoid business disruptions and prevent prolonged periods of data exfiltration vulnerability by allowing your data security administrators to quickly restore your production Enterprise DLP tenant configuration to a known good configuration.
+This enables you to avoid business disruptions and prevent prolonged periods of data exfiltration vulnerability by quickly restoring your production Enterprise DLP tenant configuration to a known good configuration.

 • Maintain an audit trail to create a detailed record of configuration changes, exports, and imports, which enhances your security posture, supports compliance, and simplifies troubleshooting.